hnky/blog/How-to-use-Cognitive-Services-and-containers.md

 Optional you can mount your own storage and connect [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview?WT.mc_id=aiml-12167-heboelma).

-## Demo setting up a Speech API Container
+## Tutorial run a Text to Speech container in an Azure Container Instance.

-If you don’t have an [Azure subscription](https://azure.microsoft.com/en-us/free/?WT.mc_id=aiml-12167-heboelma) you can get $200 credit for the first month.
+In this tutotial we are going to run a Cognitive Service Speech container in an Azure Container Instance and use the REST api to convert text into speech.

-You can create everything using the portal, but you can also use the Azure CLI for this.
-If you don' t have the Azure C installed you can install it using pip.
+To run the code below you need an Azure Subscription. if you don’t have an [Azure subscription](https://azure.microsoft.com/free/?WT.mc_id=aiml-12167-heboelma) you can get $200 credit for the first month.
+And have the [Azure command-line interface](https://docs.microsoft.com/cli/azure/what-is-azure-cli?WT.mc_id=aiml-12167-heboelma) installed.
+If you don't have the Azure CLI installed [follow this tutorial](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?WT.mc_id=aiml-12167-heboelma).

 ### 1. Create a resource group